Review – Valkyria Chronicles

 Writer’s note: At the time of this writing, Fallout 3 is a bit buggy on all platforms, and extra buggy on the PS3.
 I do not wish to neglect these issues, but for the time being they are not featured in the review.
 If the first patch for the game does not fix many of these issues, I will bring them up in a future piece, but I wish to avoid talking about bugs at the moment as it takes away some of the timelessness of a review.
 Fallout 2 was broken in many ways upon release, and no one talks about that these days.

 We here at videolamer strive to provide timely reviews for major releases.
-The bad news is that juggling real life responsibilities and funding our own gaming budgets makes this a challenge. → One must imagine video games happy.
+The bad news is that juggling real life responsibilities and funding our own gaming budgets makes this a challenge.
+The good news is that each year the industry makes meeting this challenge less and less critical, since every year it becomes plagued with an even stronger case of Hype Fever. → Up to 6 billion readers.

 Review – The Force Unleashed